 Stick to the moves listed above and you’ll be all set.
 If you haven’t actually trained your FP yet and are reading this guide in advance, here’s a word of caution — once you assign a Mii character to your FP, you can’t change it unless you delete its training data.
 It’s a frustrating quirk that can’t be avoided without hacking, so make sure you’re giving your amiibo the Mii you want it to use forever!

 Thanks so much for reading!
 The Mii Gunner’s optimal training strategy is incredibly simple, but it works all too well.
 That’s the beauty of amiibo training, right?
 If you have any questions you’d like to have answered, you’re welcome to join our Discord server and ask away.
-If you want to learn how to join one of our online tournaments, check out our Powersaves guide or mobile backup guide, depending on which devices are available to you.
+If you want to learn how to join one of our online tournaments, check out our tour entry guide.
 As always, if you like what you read today, we’ve also got a Patreon and a donation box to help keep the site up and running.
 Until next time — happy training!

 If you would like to read more amiibo training guides, please follow this link.